Qabala: Antiquity

-Gabala is the ancient capital of Caucasian Albania.
+Gabala is now the ancient capital of Caucasian Albania.
 Archaeological evidence indicates that the city functioned as the capital of Caucasian Albania as early as the 4th century BC.
 Up to the present time, there are the ruins of the ancient city and the main gate of Caucasian Albania.
 Ongoing excavations near the village Chukhur show that Gabala from the 4th – 3rd centuries BC and up to the 18th century was one of the main cities with developed trade and crafts.
 The ruins of the ancient town are situated 15 km from the regional centre, allocated on the territory between Garachay and Jourluchay rivers.
 Gabala was located in the middle of the 2,500-year-old Silk Road, and was mentioned by Pliny the Younger as "Kabalaka", Greek geographer Ptolemy as "Khabala", Arabic historian Ahmad ibn Yahya al-Baladhuri as "Khazar".
 In the 19th century, the Azerbaijani historian Abbasgulu Bakikhanov mentioned in his book Gulistani Irem that Kbala or Khabala were in fact Gabala.

 In the 60s BC, Roman troops attacked Caucasian Albania but did not succeed in capturing the Qabala territory.
 In 262 AD, Caucasian Albania was occupied by the Sassanid Empire, but preserved its political and economic status.
 In 464, it lost its independence due to years of invasions from the northern nomadic tribes and had to move its capital city to Partava (currently Barda in Azerbaijan).

 Feudal era

-Gabala was occupied by Shirvanshah Fariburz, King David IV of Georgia in 1120, Mongol khan Timurleng in 1386, Safavid shah Tahmasib I in 1538, Persian Nader Shah in 1734 but was able to preserve its culture and identity.
+Gabala was occupied by Shirvanshah Fariburz, King David IV of Georgia in 1120, Turco-Mongol conqueror Timurleng in 1386, Safavid shah Tahmasib I in 1538, Afshar Nader Shah in 1734 but was able to preserve its culture and identity.
 After the death of Nader Shah in 1747, the region split into independent khanates and sultanates and Gabala became a Qutqashen Sultanate.
 It was also called Gabala Mahali.
 After what is today referred to as The Republic of Azerbaijan was annexed from the Persian Empire, under the Qajar dynasty, by the Russian Empire in 1813 through the consequences of the Russo-Persian War (1804-1813) and the resulting Treaty of Gulistan of 1813, it conducted administrative reforms and in 1841 the khanates of this region were terminated and the territories were incorporated into governorates.
 Gabala area was added to Nukha uyezd of Elisabethpol Governorate.
 Due to archaeological finds in Gabala, it was declared a National State Reserve in 1985.